zx-9270/study/readme.txt

-git is a aversion control system. git is free software.
+git is a aversion control system. aaa git is free software.bbb